RPP 5 RPP 5 Enforcement

-DFSAmay settle a matter on the basis of both a notice of decision and an EU.
-Any settlement entered into by the DFSA, which results in a notice of decision, will be documented in the form of a legally enforceable agreement executed by all parties.
+Any settlement entered into by the DFSA will be documented in the form of a legally enforceable agreement executed by all parties.
 Generally, a settlement accepted by the DFSA will be in the form of an

-An EU is a written promise, made under Article 89, to do or refrain from doing a specified act or acts.
+Enforceable Undertaking(EU) is a written promise, made under Article 89, to do or refrain from doing a specified act or acts.
 It is an alternative mechanism for regulating contraventions of the Law or Rules.

 Acceptance of an Enforceable Undertaking

-Personand accepted by the DFSAat any time, either before, during or after an investigation, the making of a decision or the commencement of litigation or proceedings in the Courtor FMTand accepted by the DFSA.
-The DFSA does not have the power to require a Personto enter into an EU nor can a Personcompel the DFSAto accept an EU.
-This does not mean, however, that the DFSAcannot propose an EU to a Person, during the course of settlement negotiations, or provide a Personwith a draft EU to provide guidance as to the terms of an EU that the DFSAwould be willing to accept in the circumstances of the matter.
+EUmay be given by a Personat any time, either before, during or after an investigation or before the commencement of litigation or proceedings in the Courtor FMTand accepted by the DFSA.
+The DFSA does not have the power to require a Personto enter into an EU, nor can a Personcompel the DFSA to accept an EU.
+This does not mean, however, that the DFSA cannot propose an EUto a Person, during the course of settlement negotiations, or provide a Personwith a draft EUto provide guidance as to the terms of an EUthat the DFSA would be willing to accept in the circumstances of the matter.

-DFSAmay accept an EU that it considers necessary or desirable in pursuit of its objectives.
-Article 89 does not prescribe a particular structure or format to an EU or the circumstances in which an EU would be acceptable to the DFSA.
-The DFSAwill consider all the relevant circumstances of a matter when deciding whether to accept an EU including whether other regulatory tools, for example a notice of decision, might achieve a more appropriate outcome in the particular matter.
-However, in the context of an enforcement matter, the DFSAwill generally only accept an EU that:(a) contains an admission or acknowledgement of any contraventions of the Law or the DFSA'sconcerns;(b) contains undertakings that address the DFSA'sconcerns; and(c) contains an agreement to make the EU public, and an agreement not to make public statements that conflict with the spirit of the EU.
+EUthat it considers necessary or desirable in pursuit of its objectives.
+Article 89 does not prescribe a particular structure or format to an EU.
+However, in the context of an enforcement matter, the DFSA will generally only accept an EUthat:(a) contains an admission or acknowledgement of any contraventions of the Law or Rules or the DFSA concerns;(b) contains undertakings that address the DFSA's concerns; and(c) contains an agreement to make the EUpublic, and an agreement not to make public statements that conflict with the spirit of the EU.

-Personoffering an EU to the DFSAmay also undertake in the EU to pay a pecuniary penalty and/or the DFSA'scosts, including any costs associated with compliance with the EU.
+Personoffering an EUto the DFSA may also undertake in the EUto pay the DFSA's costs, including any costs associated with compliance with the EU.

 Variation or Withdrawal

-DFSA, an EU can only be withdrawn or varied with the consent of the DFSAin writing.
-The DFSAwill only consider a request to vary an undertaking if:(a) the variation will not alter the spirit of the original undertaking;(b) compliance with any one or more terms of the undertaking is subsequently found to be impractical or impossible; or(c) there has been a material change in the circumstances which led to the undertaking being given.
+EUcan only be withdrawn or varied with the consent of the DFSA in writing.
+The DFSA will only consider a request to vary an undertaking if:(a) the variation will not alter the spirit of the original undertaking;(b) compliance with any one or more terms of the undertaking is subsequently found to be impractical or impossible; or(c) there has been a material change in the circumstances which led to the undertaking being given.

 Undertakings as to Damages

-CourtLaw, the Courtshall not require the DFSAto give an undertaking as to damages as a condition for granting an injunction or any order made under DIFC Law.
-In making any order the Courtshall not take into account, in determining the merits of an application for the injunction, that the DFSAhas not given an undertaking as to damages.
+Courtshall not require the DFSA to give an undertaking as to damages as a condition for granting an injunction or any order made under DIFC Law.
+In making any order the Courtshall not take into account in determining the merits of an application for the injunction that the DFSA has not given an undertaking as to damages.

 Enforcement of Orders

-DFSAmay apply to the Courtfor recovery, as a debt due, of so much of a fine as is not paid by a party together with costs.
-Further, in appropriate circumstances, the DFSAmay apply to the Courtfor the winding up of a body corporate.
+Courtfor recovery, as a debt due, of so much of a fine as is not paid by a party together with costs.
+Further, in appropriate circumstances, the DFSA may apply to the Courtfor the winding up of a body corporate.

 General Policy on Publicity of Enforcement Actions